-Martyrs of Gorkum and Annulled Anne of Cleves « Catholic Insight
+The Martyrs of Gorkum and Annulled Anne of Cleves « Catholic Insight

 As well, in the interests of not exculpating ourselves, is the Catholic Church no longer goes in for the burning of heretics.
 All of us have softened – in some ways rightly, in others way not – somewhat over the years.

-But there are other religions – one whose adherents begin and end with ‘m’ – that still has large swathes willing to do such zealous, evil work in the name of good.
+But there are other religions – one whose adherents begin and end with ‘m’ – that still have those willing to do such zealous, evil work in the name of good.
 So we ourselves must work for a proper sense of religious freedom, while maintaining the rights and obligations of the one, true Church which Christ founded, subsisting in the Roman, Catholic, Apostolic Church.

 Not easy, but well worth the battle.